ghislaindj/hkx/README.md

 # Show Tonight

-Show Tonight is a sample application that demonstrates how to build mobile apps with Ionic 3 for HackX.
+Bubale is a sample application that demonstrates how to build mobile apps with Ionic 3 for HackX.

 ## Installation Instructions